George Clooney Remembers Late Cousin Miguel Ferrer, Amid Rumors Amal Pregnant With Twins

-Actor Miguel Ferrer, best known for his role of the hit series NCIS Los Angeles as well as Crossing Jordan, has sadly lost his battle with cancer.
-The talent passed away at home in Los Angeles at the age of 61 and his death has prompted a huge outpouring of tributes to the late actor.
+Actor Miguel Ferrer, best known for his role on the hit series NCIS Los Angeles as well as Crossing Jordan, has sadly lost his battle with cancer.
+The talent passed away at home in Los Angeles at the age of 61, and his death has prompted a huge outpouring of tributes to the late actor.

 Miguel Ferrer, famous for his roles in TV shows Twin Peaks and NCIS, has died aged 61 at his Los Angeles home https://t.co/IronLiseO1